Welfare Supplementary Payments for carers

-You’ll get the Welfare Supplementary Payment for up to one year.
+You’ll get the WSP for up to one year.
 It’ll stop if:

 - you qualify for CA or IS again (eg the person you care for is awarded the daily living component of PIP, or you start caring for someone else)